 - Assessment must encourage and reinforce learning.

 - Assessment must enable robust and fair judgements about student performance.

 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.

 - Assessment must maintain academic standards.

-Assessment DetailAll summative exercise are submitted on-line and cover topics within the course: psychometrics; personality; intelligence; applied individual differences; individual differences in decision making.
+Assessment DetailAll summative exercise are submitted on-line and cover topics within the course: psychometrics; personality; intelligence; applied individual differences.
 There is a data analysis exercise and written assignments, which may also involve data collection and analysis.

 Grades for your performance in this course will be awarded in accordance with the following scheme:

 M10 (Coursework Mark Scheme) Grade Mark Description FNS Fail No Submission F 1-49 Fail P 50-64 Pass C 65-74 Credit D 75-84 Distinction HD 85-100 High Distinction CN Continuing NFE No Formal Examination RP Result Pending

 Further details of the grades/results can be obtained from Examinations.